How to Fix iPhone Error 9 in iTunes or Finder (2026)

 Error 9 happens when iTunes or Finder loses its USB connection to your iPhone during a firmware transfer.
 The transfer stops, iOS can’t finish installing, and your iPhone may get stuck on the Apple logo or drop into recovery mode.

-According to Apple’s support page on iPhone restore errors, Error 9 specifically indicates a disconnection event.
+Apple’s restore error support page confirms that Error 9 indicates the device unexpectedly lost its USB connection during the restore.
 Damaged USB cables, loose ports, and security software are the most common triggers.

 #Swap Your USB Cable and Port First